 We've all heard that eating fruits and vegetables is healthy for us.
-But now there's an added incentive to upping your intake of produce: It will put you in a better mood, according to a new study.
+But now there's an added incentive to upping your intake of produce: It will put you in a better mood, according to a February 2018 study.

 The American Academy of Neurology evaluated 964 participants over the course of six-and-a-half years and discovered those who followed a DASH diet (high in produce) may have a lower risk of developing depression compared to those who adhered to a western diet (high in red meats).
 The risk of suffering from depression was 11 percent lower for DASH diet followers compared to others in the study.